 While the job of describing all (or at least a reasonable percentage) of the CCZ fauna seems almost insurmountable, there has been a remarkable growth in taxonomic efforts in recent years.
 Of the species in the Checklist that have been described from the CCZ, 174 have been described since 2000, and 66 in 2019 alone.
 However, even at a very optimistic rate of 100 species per year, it would take another ~48 years to describe the remaining species.
 It should be pointed out that there are no habitats on Earth where all species are described, so this would be a benchmark far in excess of what has been achieved elsewhere.

 There are rather few estimators of biodiversity in other regions of the deep sea to compare this with.
 One rare example is the Mediterranean deep sea in which total species richness has been estimated at 2805 species, of which 66% are undiscovered (Danovaro et al., 2010).
 The deep Mediterranean is unusual however, having high temperatures and being extremely oligotrophic, and is known to have an impoverished deep fauna (Danovaro et al., 2010).
-The CCZ figures of 5534 species, of which 87% are undiscovered is clearly in excess of this.
+The CCZ figure of 5534 species, of which 87% are undiscovered is clearly in excess of this.
 However, this higher diversity would always be expected for the CCZ given our general understanding of high abyssal Pacific diversity (at least relative to other sedimented environments (Hessler & Jumars, 1974, Glover et al., 2002).
 One study of the Southern Ocean deep-sea reported 674 isopod species of which also, 87% were new to science (Brandt et al., 2007), which is comparable to our numbers for CCZ isopods with an estimated 82% new species (42 named, 484 unnamed).
 Globally, there are at least 28,000 known deep-sea species found at depths >500 m (Glover et al., 2022) hence our current total for the CCZ represents just 2.5%, but as species are recorded or described this percentage is likely to increase.

 Sampling effects